 CASE has undertaken a study of investments in advancement.
 The study is based on a survey that will be open for data submission every other year.
-The current survey is open for input and will close on May 31, 2013.
+The FY2012 survey has closed and results will be available in 2014.
 The survey asks a series of questions about funding totals and spending on selected advancement functions to measure return on investment.

 The survey was fully launched in 2011 and is based on a pilot AIMS study conducted with 39 institutions in 2009.
 Following the pilot, the methodology and survey questions were further refined before the launch of the full study.